 Starting in Microsoft Access 2010, you can create a new type of form called a navigation form which includes one or more navigation controls.
 Navigation forms can be used to quickly display forms and reports within a form.
-This type of form can be created for desktop Access databases but not Access web apps.
+This type of form can be created for desktop Access databases but not Access web apps and you do not need to create any macros.
 To use the navigation form, ensure that you are viewing the form in Form View.

 Recommended article 10 Techniques for Designing Forms in Microsoft Access

 - Open the desktop database to which you want to add a navigation form.

 - Click the Create tab in the Ribbon.

 - In the Forms group, click Navigation and then select the style of navigation form that you want from the drop-down menu.
 A form is created with one or more navigation controls and is displayed in Layout View.

 Adding form or report buttons to a navigation form

 To add a form or report button to a navigation form: